 French Door Problems and How to Fix Them

-French doors are not only an attractive addition to your home, but they are quite easy to take care of too.
+External French doors are not only an attractive addition to your home, but they are quite easy to take care of too.
 However, that's not to say you won't occasionally run into some problems.
 Thankfully, we're here to guide you through some of the more common faults you might face.
-Here we'll explain in an easy to follow way all the basic information you need to diagnose and cure your French door ills.
+Here, we've created an easy-to-follow how-to-fix french doors guide so you have all the information you need to diagnose and cure your French door problems.

 · Try closing the doors the best you can to determine the specific problem.
 It could be, for example, that the edge of the doors hit the upper jamb or the doors don't clear each other properly.
 Make a note of what the specific problem is.

 · Tighten the hinges on all doors if they look like they're sagging.
 If the screws turn but the hinge won't tighten, consider replacing the screws with larger ones.
 If that's not an option, filling out the hole with matchsticks or wood filler should help.

 · If the doors are not clearing each other, drive a screw into the middle of the upper jamb to draw it further upwards.
 Once it's properly aligned, sink the screw and cover the hole with filler.